 MTC's Five Stage Framework

 MTC’s five stage framework is a guide to inquiry, collaboration, and iterative design, not a blueprint for change.
 While each school will forge its unique path to realize mastery learning in the context of its community, these essential design elements are vital to shifting to mastery learning and implementing the Mastery Transcript.
+Roll over pit stops (?) below for key questions guiding your journey.

 |Draft your Call to Action to create your school Vision Statement||Create your Graduate Profile that describes what students will know and be able to do in order to succeed in college and career||Create your Framework for Mastery Learning that establishes shared pedagogy grounded in research||Define Building Blocks including Mastery Credits, that support mastery for all||Create an Implementation Plan to build and sustain capacity for mastery learning|